Synchronize a project directory to a remote host using

 then pull updates from the remote backup back into your local

-directory to simulate a restore or a mirrored workflow.
+directory to simulate a restore workflow.

 rsync is a default tool for backups and safe